Acting governor

 An acting governor is a person who acts in the role of governor.
 In Commonwealth jurisdictions where the governor is a vice-regal position, the role of "acting governor" may be filled by a lieutenant governor (as in most Australian states) or an administrator.

 In some U.S. states, it is a constitutional position created when the governor dies in office or resigns.
 In other states, the governor may also be declared to be incapacitated and unable to function for various reasons including illness and absence from the state for more than a specified period.

 In these instances, the state constitution will declare which official is to serve as governor and whether this person will have all of the powers of the office or only specified ones.
 In many states, the person succeeding to the governorship or becoming acting governor is the lieutenant governor; however, not all states have such a position.
 If the state constitution provides for an acting governor in the event of the governor's disability, it will also provide for a method by which the governor can be declared to be no longer disabled.

 Examples of acting governors

 Alabama

-George C. Wallace was shot in an assassination attempt in May of 1972.
+George C. Wallace was shot in an assassination attempt in May 1972.
 With him out of state recovering for more than 120 days, Lt.
 Governor Jere Beasley acted as governor from June 5 to July 7, 1972, at which time Governor Wallace returned to the state and returned to office.